SynfiniDLT/daml-nft/README.md

 The authorization of the wallet ID signatories is required in order to create an `Nft` contract.
 These signatories will likely change when ownership is transferred to a different wallet.
 Therefore we need to be granted authority from the signatories of the receiving wallet when a transfer needs to be made.
-To solve this problem, a `WalletAcquisitionRule` contract can be created.
+To solve this problem, an `NftAcquisitionRule` contract can be created.
 This allows for a particular wallet to acquire NFTs from other parties, by allowing them to exercise the `Acquire` choice, resulting in the creation of the NFT in the wallet.